endless-sky/endless-sky-wiki/CreatingPlugins.md

 * Contents/Resources/plugins/ (within the application bundle)
 * ~/Library/Application Support/endless-sky/plugins

-Your plugin should be placed in its own folder (named after the plugin) within one of those "plugins" folders (e.g. the example plugin's `about.txt`, `data/`, etc. would be in a folder named "example-plugin" which in turn is placed in the "plugins" folder):
+Your plugin should be placed in its own folder (named after the plugin) within one of those "plugins" folders (e.g. the example plugin's `plugin.txt`, `data/`, etc. would be in a folder named "example-plugin" which in turn is placed in the "plugins" folder):

 ```
 plugins/